Cooperative Education (Co-Op)

 Learn first-hand from professionals in your field as you gain confidence in your engineering skills, grow in your understanding of professional ethics, and increase the level of your communication and teamwork skills.

-Grad Students All graduate students must meet with their faculty advisor obtain a CPT Recommendation Letter.
+Grad Students: All graduate students must meet with their faculty advisor and obtain a CPT Recommendation Letter.
 Click the link for a sample letter.

 "This co-op tour has given me new motivation to get my degree and start producing something that will make an impact."

 "While I did learn about different aspects of process engineering...the greatest skill I acquired this term was the ability to help bring ideas from formulation to successful engineering solutions.